axibase/atsd-use-cases/workshop/technical-writing.md

 * " *A user uses* SQL Console to query data stored in ATSD using a convenient syntax."

-**Articles:** More often than traditional English writing, some articles may be omitted in places they would otherwise register as required.
+**Articles:** More often than in traditional English writing, some articles may be omitted in places they would otherwise register as required.
 This is especially true of short, imperitive sentences.
 Both examples below are correct, but because ATSD is a well-known product, and the sentence is written in the imperative, omitting the article sounds more professional.

 * "Launch *the* Axibase Time Series Database using the following command: